beetbox/beets/contributing.md

   comparing beets' performance to other tools.
 You can help by compiling a library of freely-licensed music files (preferably with incorrect metadata) for testing and measurement.
 * Think you have a nice config or unique use-case for beets?
 We'd love to hear about it!
-Submit a post to our [our forums](https://discourse.beets.io/) for a chance to get featured in our blog or use-case page.
+Submit a post to our [our forums](https://discourse.beets.io/) under the label 'recipe' for a chance to get featured in our [docs](https://beets.readthedocs.io/en/stable/guides/advanced.html).
 * Consider helping out in [our forums](https://discourse.beets.io/) by responding to support requests or driving some new discussions.

 [docs]: http://beets.readthedocs.org/